cschladetsch/KAI/Source/Library/Language/Pi/Readme.md

 drop	# drop top of data stack
 dup	# duplicate top of data stack
-==	# apply equivalency operator to top two elements of data stack swap	# swap top to elements of data stack
+==	# apply equivalency operator to top two elements of data stack swap	# swap top two elements of data stack
-+	# add top to elements of data stack
++	# add top two elements of data stack
--	# give difference of top to elements of data stack
+-	# give difference of top two elements of data stack
 *	# multiply top two elements of data stack div	# divide top two elements of data stack
+>	# pop top two elements of data stack and push true if second is greater than first, else false
+<	# pop top two elements of data stack and push true if second is less than first, else false
+>= # greator or equal
+<= # less or equal
->	# pop top two elements of data stack and push true if second is greater than first, else false M	# pop top two elements of data stack and push true if second is less than first, else false rot	# rotate the 3rd data stack element: A B C => B C A rotn	# rotate the nth data stack element over	# duplicate the second element of the data stack: A B => A B A
+rot	# rotate the 3rd data stack element: A B C => B C A rotn	# rotate the nth data stack element over	# duplicate the second element of the data stack: A B => A B A